Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Payment-JS/JS-Customization.md

 ---
-tags: [carat, commerce-hub, enterprise, online, card-not-present, secure-payment-form, payment-js, tokenization]
+tags: [Online, Card Not Present, Secure Data Capture, Payment JS]
 ---

-# JavaScript Customization
+# Secure Data Capture - JS Customization

 The JavaScript or JS elements are set by default based on the ADA guidelines.
 Commerece Hub allows the merchant to customize the styling by setting a flag and apply their own styling.
 The merchant can override the elements of the JS including [language](#languages), and the [theme and font](#theme-and-font).